piotrplenik/clean-code-php/README.md

 ### Avoid fluent interfaces

-A [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) is an object oriented API that aims to improve the readability of the source code by using [Method chaining](https://en.wikipedia.org/wiki/Method_chaining).
+A [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) is an object-oriented API that aims to improve the readability of the source code by using
+[Method chaining](https://en.wikipedia.org/wiki/Method_chaining).

 While there can be some contexts, frequently builder objects, where this